 Why doesn’t Insight alone create change?

-Many of us have had an “aha” moment — from a book, podcast, or conversation — where we feel
+Many of us have had an “aha” moment — from a book, podcast, or conversation — where we feel clear about what needs to change.
+Yet weeks later, we may find ourselves stuck in the same patterns.

 Why knowing isn’t enough: